OpenUp-Technologies/openuptech.github.io/Articles/client/Events/ExpressionData/ExpressionData.md

 The `ToEpxressionTool` allows the conversion from `ExpressionData` to `Expression`.

 Finally, you can make the expression an executable function with the help of `Expression.Compile`.
-This happens automatically when the world played.
+This happens automatically when the world is played.

-### `Scope`
+### Scope

+Expressions get executed in a `Scope`.
 The scope defines the variables that an expression can access.
 Each object has its own scope, and there is also a global scope.

 The scope contains:
 - A set of default objects, like `gameObject` which allows the user to access things like the object's name